|According to family lore, Jobes carried|

 (Photo courtesy Roger Spear)

-That Rebel bullet that sliced into Jobes necessitated at least two surgeries, one the night of the battle to amputate his left forearm and another months later to help ease his suffering from the first operation.
+That Rebel lead that sliced into Jobes necessitated at least two surgeries -- one the night of Sept.
+17, 1862, to amputate his left forearm and another months later to help ease his suffering from the first operation.

 Jobes' wounding wasn't the only Antietam memory seared into his brain.
-His younger brother, Asbury, a sergeant in Company D in the 16th Connecticut, was captured during the bloodiest day in American history.
-(He was paroled by the rebels 19 days later.)
+His younger brother Asbury, a sergeant in Company D in the 16th Connecticut, was captured during the bloodiest day in American history.
+(He was paroled 19 days later.)
 And shortly before he was shot, Richard was face-to-face with Samuel Brown, the regiment's popular 26-year-old captain, when a cannon ball whizzed between the men.

 Henry Barnett, another cigar maker from Suffield, was also killed near Brown and Jobes.
-The body of the 16th Connecticut private, who entered Otto's cornfield singing, was found after the battle on a pile of fence rails.
-(2)
+The body of the 16th Connecticut private, who entered the 40-Acre Cornfield singing, was found after the battle on a pile of fence rails.

 Nearly a year later, he married another Suffield woman, Emily Barnett, the wife of his Company D comrade who was killed at Antietam.
 Using the back part the Barnett home to churn out smokes, he sold cigars in Massachusetts in nearby Fall River and Springfield.
 On July 12, 1869, Jobes was gainfully employed as Suffield's postmaster, a prestigious position he held almost continuously under five presidents until 1908.

 But the physical pain from Antietam was never far from Jobes' mind.
 Seeking an increase in his $18-a-month government pension in the spring of 1882, Jobes took his case before the House Committee on Invalid Pensions in Washington.
 In stark language, the committee's report described the veteran's condition:

 |After his first wife died, Richard Jobes married the|